TripsBrazilChapada dos Veadeiros

 • First night camping at Engenho

 The expedition leaves Brasília at 9:45 AM.
 The drive runs about 3 hours to Alto Paraíso de Goiás, then roughly 2 more hours to Engenho, the trailhead inside the Kalunga territory on the eastern edge of the Cerrado.
-You arrive in the afternoon, set up camp and settle in for the first night on Kalunga family land.
+You arrive in the afternoon, set up camp, and settle in for the first night on Kalunga family land.

-Meals included: dinner.
+Meals included: Dinner.

 A tall multi-tiered waterfall cascades down a layered sandstone cliff into a dark still pool, framed by green cerrado vegetation during a trekking Chapada dos Veadeiros expedition